← All articles

 Are Proxies Safe?
-Risks, Safe Use & How to Choose (2026)
+Risks & How to Stay Safe

 Are proxies safe?
 It depends entirely on the type of proxy and who runs it.
 A paid residential or datacenter proxy from a reputable, authenticated provider is safe for everyday use.
 A free or public proxy is genuinely risky — many log your traffic, inject ads or malware, or harvest data, because someone has to pay to run a proxy, and "free" usually means you are the product.
 The short version: the proxy itself is a neutral tool, and safety comes down to the provider's integrity and how the proxy is configured.